eudoxia0/eudoxia0.github.io/article/_posts/2025-02-03-the-nova-of-134-bce.md

 >[...] and the doubling of the sun, which my father told me had happened in the consulship of [Tuditanus][tud] and [Aquilius][aq], the year in which the light was quenched of [Publius Africanus][aem], that second sun of Rome [...] [^cic]

 "Publius Africanus" here is not [the elder][afri], but his adptive grandson, hereafter Scipio Aemilianus.
 He died in 129 BCE, the year of the consulship of Tuditanus and Aquilius.
-Cicero repeats the story in [_De Re Publica_][dere]:
+Cicero repeats the story in [_De Re Publica_][dere].

-> todo

 [tud]: https://en.wikipedia.org/wiki/Gaius_Sempronius_Tuditanus
 [aq]: https://en.wikipedia.org/wiki/Manius_Aquillius_(129_BC)